slime/slime/CONTRIBUTING.md

 We generally neither use nor recommend eval-after-load.

-The biggest problem with SLIME's code base is feature creep.
+The biggest problem with SLY's code base is feature creep.
 Keep in mind that the Right Thing isn't always the Smart Thing.
 If you can't find an elegant solution to a problem then you're probably solving the wrong problem.
 It's often a good idea to simplify the problem and to ignore rarely needed cases.

 _Remember that to rewrite a program better is the sincerest form of code appreciation.
-When you can see a way to rewrite a part of SLIME better, please do so!_
+When you can see a way to rewrite a part of SLY better, please do so!_